springernature/vpat/nature.md

 The Nature subscription pages at <a href="https://www.nature.com/nature/subscribe">https://www.nature.com/nature/subscribe</a> currently contain SVG images without text alternatives, and decorative SVG images that are not marked up to be ignored by Assistive Technologies.
 We are actively working to repair these problems.
 <br><br>
 Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
 These include images in advertising scripts and in Disqus commenting widgets.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
+<br><br>
+Some complex images supplied by authors who publish with us may lack adequate alternative text, descriptions, and/or captions.
+Examples may include images of charts, graphs, or maps.
+Generally, these images are used to supplement text content.
+There is a large-scale and currently-active programme of work to improve alt text content submitted by our authors to address this.
 </td>
 </tr>
 <tr valign="top">